San Saba's annual Cow Camp Cook-off and street dance--a weekend filled with Hill Country tradition.

 AGAVE JALISCO

 Breakfast all day and reliable Mexican fare.
 Easy, welcoming, and dependable.
-7 days a week.
+7 days a week. across from Lowe's Grocery Market in San Saba.

 BEND GENERAL STORE RESTAURANT (Bend TX)

 Rustic charm with live music some weekends.
 Gigantic burgers.
 It feels like a Texas postcard — relaxed, authentic, and a little bit Austin weird.
+20 minutes from the ranch

 OLIVER & COMPANY